malgamves/CommunityWriterPrograms/README.md

 - [CircleCI](https://circleci.com/blog/guest-writer-program/)  - Up to $300 per piece
   > Technical tutorials with code.
 Pick from a list of possible articles.

-- [Clubhouse.io](https://clubhouse.io/clubhouse-write-earn-give-program/) - Up to $600 per piece
-  > Technical tutorials and how-to guides.
-Pick from a list of possible articles.

 - [Code Tuts+](https://code.tutsplus.com/articles/call-for-authors-write-for-tuts--cms-22034) - $100 (Quick tip) $250 (Tutorial)
   > Technical focused articles.
 Pick from a list of possible articles.